rixiobarrios/js-debugging-errors/lib/errors.md

 # JavaScript Errors and Debugging

 Each code snippet below throws an error.
-Your task is to determine (a) what is the error message, (b) what is causing the error message and (c) how to resolve or fix the error.
+Your task is to determine (a) what is the error message, (b) what is causing the error message and (c) how to resolve or fix the error?

 ## Errors